EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 <h3>Boxplot of features</h3>
 We observe that gamma and hadronic events have similar distributions for most individual features.
 The one exception is *fAlpha*, where the hadronic events tend to have larger values.
-Regardless, this indicates that any individual feature is unliely to strongly differentiate gamma from hadronic events.
+Regardless, this indicates that any individual feature is unlikely to strongly differentiate gamma from hadronic events.
 ```python
 sns.set_context("paper", rc={"axes.labelsize":20})
 fig, ax =plt.subplots(2, 5, figsize=(26,20))